Read This First

 New evidence can emerge, and it’s a sign of intellectual growth to adapt your beliefs accordingly.

-Prompt 3: Create a dialogue that saliently highlights the contrast between an individual who keeps their conclusions appropriately nuanced and and individual who does not.
+Prompt 3: Create a dialogue that saliently highlights the contrast between an individual who keeps their conclusions appropriately nuanced and individual who does not.

 The dialogue form earns its place only if each interruption changes what can honestly be said next.
 Otherwise the page has speakers but no real exchange.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 Alice (Nuanced Thinker)